 The EA compares the effects of the removal of the Memorial with the environmental baseline associated with the No Action Alternative of leaving the Memorial in place.
-Removal of the Memorial is required by Congress, and the Army has no discretion to select the No Action Alternative.
+However, removal of the Memorial is required by Congress, and therefore the Army has no discretion to select the No Action Alternative.